Proud History of Community Involvement

 Historical Advisory Committee

 The Historical Advisory Committee was established in 1997 to advise the Town Council on matters pertaining to establishing and maintaining an archival record of the Town of Paradise Valley’s History.
 The Committee compiles and archives historical records and produces appropriate literature to commemorate the Town’s major anniversary dates.
 The Committee has six members who serve three year terms.
-The Committee meets about three times per year.
+The Committee meets about three times per year in the late afternoon.

 Municipal Property Corporation

 The Municipal Property Corporation Board of Directors issues debt on behalf of the Town to finance major capital projects such as construction of sewer line infrastructure and public buildings.
-The Board is made up of seven members who serve three year terms.
-The Board meets once or twice per year.
+The Board is made up of five members who serve three year terms.
+The Board meets once per year for less than one hour.